Test Detail

 1. No special preparation is required.

-Understanding Differential leukocyte Count
+Understanding Differential Leukocyte Count

-What is Differential leukocyte Count?
+What is Differential Leukocyte Count?

 Leukocytes or WBCs are a crucial part of the immune system and play a vital role in protecting the body from infections and diseases.
 The DLC test provides information about the percentage of each type of white blood cell, including neutrophils, lymphocytes, monocytes, eosinophils, and basophils, as each supports the immune system differently.
 An analysis of the distribution of these white blood cells gives insights into the body's immune response.

 Certain infections or medical conditions may cause specific types of white blood cells to increase or decrease.
 This alteration can help diagnose and monitor various health issues, such as infections, allergies, inflammation, or certain blood disorders.
 A decrease in the WBC count, also known as leukopenia, leads to a decline in the body's ability to fight infections.
 On the other hand, an increase in the WBC count, known as leukocytosis, indicates acute infections and inflammation.
-However, a Differential leukocyte Count test may require follow-up tests to determine the exact cause of the abnormal results.
+However, the Differential Leukocyte Count test may require follow-up tests to determine the exact cause of the abnormal results.
 Usually, no special preparation is needed for this test; you can eat or drink as per your daily routine.

 Test result ranges are approximate and may differ slightly between labs depending on the methodology and laboratory guidelines.
 Talk to your doctor about your specific test results.
 The results will help them determine your overall health and immune system function and suggest appropriate treatments when necessary.

-What is Differential leukocyte Count used for?
+What is Differential Leukocyte Count used for?

-A DLC test can be done:
+The Differential Leukocyte Count test can be done:

 • As part of routine checkups to monitor your overall health.